 - All photos in exhibits must have been taken by the exhibitor. - Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
-Meta data must be included on the back of the picture.
-The photo release and meta data tip sheet can be obtained at: https://go.illinois.edu/PhotographyProject. - Photos may be taken with a camera, an electronic tablet (like an iPad), or a cell phone. - ALL photos (including Photo Editing exhibits) must be accompanied by details of the camera settings that include: Camera/device used, Aperture (F-stop), Exposure time (shutter speed), ISO (film/sensor sensitivity), Lighting used (flash, artificial, sunlight, other), Lens Filters (Ultra-Violet, Polarizing, etc.) if used.
+The release can be obtained at: 4h.extension.illinois.edu/sites/default/files/2022-07/photo-and-videomodel-release-2016.pdf - Photos may be taken with a camera, an electronic tablet (like an iPad), or a cell phone. - ALL photos (including Photo Editing exhibits) must be accompanied by details of the camera settings that include: Camera/device used, Aperture (F-stop), Exposure time (shutter speed), ISO (film/sensor sensitivity), Lighting used (flash, artificial, sunlight, other), Lens Filters (Ultra-Violet, Polarizing, etc.) if used.
 Members are allowed to shoot on a camera's automatic setting, but should be able to find the metadata information on the photo to discuss the information above. - Additional details needed for Photo Editing class: Photo editing software/application used (required for ALL edits and retouches except for cropping), Filters used (lens filters or digital/software filters) - The exhibition size requirements for all photographs will be: